 Praia da Marinha, Algarve, Portugal

-There’s no doubt that the Southern coast of Portugal is gorgeous.
+There’s no doubt that the Southern coast of Portugal is gorgeous and is home to some of the best beaches in Europe.
 We spent a month in Lagos with the aim to see the best beaches in the Algarve.
 While all of the beaches are stunning, our absolute favorite is Praia da Marinha.
 Praia da Marinha is a small bay with bright blue and turquoise water encompassed by limestone cliffs.
 There are a variety of different rock formations, including arches, caves, and ledges that are accessible from the shore and make for a nice swim.

 It’s possible to scuba dive or snorkel here and see the various octopuses, seahorses, and bream.
 At the cliff top, you can embark on a nature walk, have a picnic, or admire the east and the west.
 In the offseason, this beach is paradise, in the summer season, it’s best to arrive early and enjoy as the crowds will definitely come.
 The good thing about the Algarve is that it is beach weather until November – sometimes even December, making Praia da Marinha one of the best beaches in Europe in September.
 You can find the beach location here!